anges-ai/mime-files-reader/README.md

 ## Command-Line Interface (CLI) Usage

-The original CLI provides a direct way to ask questions about local files.
+The CLI provides a direct way to ask questions about local files and YouTube videos.

+### Local File Examples
 ```bash
 mime-reader -q "Describe the main subject of this image." -f /path/to/your/image.jpg
 ```